pavlouk/reports_ece/README.md

-# Source Collection of my time as an electrical and computer engineering student
+# Source collection of my time as an electrical and computer engineering student

 > Miscellaneous source files that solve some encountered algorithmic and numerical problems.